PAIR-code/wordcraft/README.md

 Wordcraft is a tool built by researchers at Google [PAIR](https://pair.withgoogle.com/) for writing stories with AI.
-The application is powered by LLMs such as PaLM (https://developers.generativeai.google/), one of the latest generation of large language models.
+The application is powered by LLMs such as [PaLM](https://developers.generativeai.google/), one of the latest generation of large language models.
 At its core, LLMs are simple machines — it's trained to predict the most likely next word given a textual prompt.
 But because the model is so large and has been trained on a massive amount of text, it's able to learn higher-level concepts.
 It also demonstrates a fascinating emergent capability often referred to as
 [_in-context learning_](https://huggingface.co/blog/few-shot-learning-gpt-neo-and-inference-api).